Rubber and the Making of Vietnam

 Based on extensive archival work in the United Kingdom, New Zealand, and Australia, this study illuminates the connections between the biological consequences and the politics of imperialism.
 In tracing both the national origins and imperial expansion of British breeds, Woods uncovers the processes that laid the foundation for our livestock industry today.

 Environmental historians have too often overlooked California and Hawai’i, despite the roles the regions played in the colonial ranching frontiers of the Pacific World.
 In Cattle Colonialism, John Ryan Fischer significantly enlarges the scope of the American West by examining the trans-Pacific transformations these animals wrought on local landscapes and native economies.

 Drawing on methods from environmental, medical, and political history, Reinhardt interprets the global effort to eradicate smallpox as an extension of U.S. technological, medical, and political power.
 The End of a Global Pox demonstrates the far-reaching manifestations of American liberalism, shedding new light on the history of global public health and development.

-All Things Useful, Harmless, and Ornamental: A History of Species Acclimatization by Pete Minard (Fall 2018)
+All Things Useful, Harmless, and Ornamental: A History of Species Acclimatization by Pete Minard (Spring 2019)

 Jaguars of Empire: Natural Histories in the New World by Sharon Wilcox (Spring 2020)